cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 By example, there is no point in sacrificing the readability of your code to remove a heap allocation that only ever occurs once or twice.

-I'll explain how to identify these bottlenecks (optimization opportunities), in the following sections.
+I'll explain how to identify these bottlenecks or optimization opportunities, in the following sections.

 ## Example code